Lia Fáil (political party): Protest against Erskine Childers

-Demise of Lia Fáil
+Demise

 Fahy had drawn national attention on to himself and Lia Fáil but following the Childers' protest, the support base was splintering.
 Furthermore, the party ended up being fined £1,000 by the courts in relation to a matter relating to the escaped farmers who damaged some property while on the run.
 Fahy's superiors in the Catholic Church moved to quell the whole affair, by July 1959 he had been forced to resign as Parish Priest by his bishop and moved to another parish, under command to no longer engage in politics.
 With the removal of Fahy, the debt hanging over them and their support fractured, Lia Fáil faded out of existence.
 Some of their last actions including unofficially running a candidate in the 1960 Irish local elections, which was not successful.